-When planting out pumpkins, squashes & courgettes — whether home grown or store-bought — seedlings will need acclimatising to conditions outdoors before planting out (also known as ‘hardening’)
+When planting out pumpkins, squashes & courgettes — whether home grown or store-bought — seedlings need acclimatising to outdoor conditions before planting out (also known as ‘hardening off.’)

-- If you are lucky enough to have a cold frame, place plants outside during the day and bring them in at night.
+- If you are lucky enough to have a cold frame in a kitchen garden, place plants outside during the day and bring them in at night.

 - by mid-May / early June it should be safe to plant them out

 - plant trailing pumpkins & other squashes 6 feet (1.8m) apart